Getting Started with nRF52840-DK

 - The list of available devices appears.
 Select your nRF52840-DK you just programmed and it will connect to Atmosphere.

-The device is now registered to Atmosphere and added on your Devices page.
+The device is now registered to Atmosphere and added to the Devices area.
 The app interface you created is displayed on the screen, with device data immediately shown on it.

 Step 9 of 9: View Device Data

-We’ll do this directly on the device’s dashboard page itself, so click on the newly-added nRF52840-DK to enter its page.
+We’ll do this directly on the device’s console page, so click on the newly-added nRF52840-DK to enter its console.

 - Once on the dashboard, click the widget’s menu icon to display its menu, then click Settings.